bhuvan6362/Retail-Sales-Dashboard/README.md

-# 🛍️ Retail Sales Dashboard
+# 🛍️ Retail Sales Dashboard - Excel

 An interactive Microsoft Excel dashboard designed to analyze and visualize retail sales data.
 This dashboard provides a comprehensive view of performance by **region**, **product category**, **monthly trend**, and **top-selling products**.